simi216/mva-trainer/README.md

 ## Feature Overview

-- **Preprocessing**: Data preprocessing using C++.
+- **Preprocessing**: The preprocessing of the data is done using C++ and is defined in the `preprocessing` directory.
+The preprocessing is done using the `Preprocessor` class, which reads the data from the input file and preprocesses it.

-- **Data Loading**: Loading and preprocessing data using Python.
-The data loading and preprocessing is defined in the `core` directory.
+- **Data Loading**: The data loading and preprocessing is done using the `DataPreprocessor` class, which is defined in the `core/DataLoader.py` file.
+This class is used to load the data from the preprocessed files and arrange it in a format that can be used for training and evaluation.
+- **Reconstruction Models**: The reconstruction models are defined in the `core/reconstruction` directory.
+The base class for all reconstruction models is the `BaseReconstructor` class, which is defined in the `core/reconstruction/Reconstruction.py` file.
+Machine learning-based reconstruction models are to be implemented by inheriting from the `MLReconstructorBase` class, while baseline reconstruction models are to be implemented by inheriting from the `BaselineReconstructor` class.

-- **Model Training**: Training and evaluating machine learning models using TensorFlow.
+- **Model Training**: The training of the models is handled by the `MLReconstructorBase` class which provides methods for training and evaluating machine learning-based reconstruction models.

-- **Evaluation**: Evaluation of machine learning models with various metrics and visualizations.
+- **Evaluation**: The evaluation of the models is done using the `ReconstructionEvaluator` class, which is defined in the `core/reconstruction/Evaluation.py` file.
+This class provides methods for evaluating the performance of various reconstruction models using different metrics and visualizations.
+- **Export Models for use in TopCPToolKit**: The trained machine learning models can be exported for use in the TopCPToolKit.
+The `export_to_onnx` method in the `MLWrapperBase` class is used to export the trained model to a format that can be used in the TopCPToolKit.

-- **Condor Integration**: Integration with the Condor job scheduler for distributed training and evaluation.
+- **Condor Integration**: The framework includes integration with the Condor job scheduler for distributed training and evaluation.
+The Condor scripts are located in the `CONDOR` directory.

 ## Prepocessing
 The preprocessing is done using C++ and is defined in the `preprocessing` directory.
 Header files for the preprocessing are located in the `preprocessing/include` directory, while the implementation files are in the `preprocessing/src` directory.